muziejus/javascripting-english-major/2-calculator.md

 2. What happens when you surround `true` or `false` with double quotes?
 Are they still booleans?

-3. What will be the result of `10 % 7`?
-Try to reason it out before you ask the console.

-4. The remainder operator is a quick way to tell if a number is odd or even.
-   Can you think of a test, using `===`, that will give `true` if a number is even and `false` if it’s odd?

-5. What is the value of 0.1 + 0.2?
-What does JavaScript think it is?
-Can you think of why that might be the case?

 6. What happens when you add a string to a number?
 What about the reverse?
    Why?